xrrocha/query-publisher/README.md

 # Query Publisher

-Publish your SQL queries on the web with simple Pug templates!
+Publish your SQL queries on the web with simple Pug templates.
+No programming required! 😀💃

-Display this:
+Show [off] this:

 ![Department List](docs/img/dept-list.png)